Stone-Red-Code/ImgurAutoUploader/README.md

 # ImgurAutoUploader

-> A software that allows you edit and upload screenshots to Imgur
+> An app that allows you edit and upload screenshots to Imgur

 ## Usage
 1. Start the .exe file in the Release folder.